Krypto-IT/EncryptLibrary/EncodeDecode/README.md

 ﻿# EncodeDecode Class

-The `Encryptor` class provides encryption and decryption functionality using AES (Advanced Encryption Standard) with a customizable initialization vector and passphrase.
+The `EncodeDecode` class provides encryption and decryption functionality using AES (Advanced Encryption Standard) with a customizable initialization vector and passphrase.
 It is designed to securely encode and decode data using a salted encryption approach.

 ## Features